Hustlenut/linux-workspace/README.md

 - Python

-From the base directory build the docker image:
+From the base directory, build the docker image:

 ```./setup.sh build```